-Would you like to be more influential?
-In some contexts, such as sales, the answer will be a no-brainer – “YES!”
-And actually, being more influential will benefit you in pretty much any situation – making sure that people are open minded enough to make the right decision, contributing to a more positive emotional climate at work, or convincing an interview panel that you are the right person for the job.
+Would you like to be more credible?
+In some contexts, such as sales or leadership, the answer will be a no-brainer – “YES!”
+And actually, being more credible will benefit you in pretty much any situation – making sure that people are open minded enough to make the right decision, contributing to a more positive emotional climate at work, or convincing an interview panel that you are the right person for the job.

 I’m focusing particularly on business and work here, but you may find these tips helpful in other contexts too.